sharathunni/haxorhead-blog/_posts/2019-10-15-VulnHub-Walkthrough-SafeHarbor-1.md

 published: true
 ---

-I enjoyed playing this challenge and thought it would be a great idea to write a walkthrough.
+I enjoyed playing this challenge and I thought it would be a great idea to write a walkthrough.
 Even though most of the techniques required to solve the challenges were well known I tried to use non-traditional paths to some extent.
 I limited myself from using Metasploit or Cobalt Strike, which are often easily detected during red team engagements.
 So the goal was to use tools and scripts, that I often bookmarked and read about.

-If you want to play along, you can download the VM from Vulnhub here: [Link to another page](https://www.vulnhub.com/entry/safeharbor-1,377/)
+If you want to play along, you can download the VM from Vulnhub here: [SafeHarbor:1](https://www.vulnhub.com/entry/safeharbor-1,377/)

 **Description from VulnHub:**